 Step Four: Healthy Happy Fats

 I cannot emphasize enough how vital healthy fats are to your health.
-Healthy fats are composed of Essential Fatty Acids (omega 3,6,9) – heavier on the omega 3 – monounsaturated fats and certain saturated fats.
-These fats do a myriad of things for your health ranging from being the building blocks of hormones, creating a healthy neurological system (happy mood, clear thinking and a sharp memory) to being the very nutrient that our cell membranes are made of.
-Without enough healthy fats, you face high levels of inflammation, depression, dry alligator skin etc.
+Healthy fats are composed of essential fatty acids (omega 3,6,9) and saturated fats.
+These fats do a myriad of things for your health ranging from building hormones, creating a healthy neurological system (happy mood, clear thinking and a sharp memory), lowering inflammation, reducing risk of degenerative diseases, and supporting thyroid health.

 Choose one or more from the following:

-- Chia Seeds or Salba Seeds – Omega 3 (EPA/DHA)
+- Chia Seeds – rich in Omega 3 (EPA/DHA)

 - Hemp Seeds – Omega 3/6